-It wouldn’t be worth it if you like to travel really slow and don’t mind missing most of the major attractions in the city, though.
+It wouldn’t be worth it if you like to travel really slowly and don’t mind missing most of the major attractions in the city, though.

 With the Paris Pass, you get:

-- Skip-the-line ticket for the Louvre, Orangerie, and Musée d’Orsay, and free admission to over 60 museums, monuments, and galleries, such as the Palace of Versailles and Arc de Triomphe.
+- Skip-the-line tickets for the Louvre, Orangerie, and Musée d’Orsay, and free admission to over 60 museums, monuments, and galleries, such as the Palace of Versailles and Arc de Triomphe.

 - Go on a river cruise, take a guided tour of Montmartre, the Opera Garnier, and go wine tasting.

 - Discount for Lido, Hop-on Hop-off bus, Montparnasse, and more.

 Click here to see the latest price and read more about the Paris Pass.